danskernesdigitalebibliotek/dpl-cms/docs/architecture/adr-015-go-cms-intersite-links.md

 will be reversed.
 This is because user 1 is explicitly excluded from the above check, as user 1 always gets all permissions.
-This is purely a theoretical limitation, user 1 isn't able to log into the Go site as it uses Unilogin for authentication.
+This is purely a theoretical limitation, user 1 isn't able to log into the Go site as the Go site uses Unilogin for authentication.

 Currently it only affects the base part of the URL and assumes that the path itself it the same across the sites.
 Which is a reasonable